Skip to main content

 Model making stock purchases and using inventory in your forecast

-In Fathom, you’re able to model inventory or stock purchases and usage with journals and/or timing profiles.
+In Fathom, you can model inventory or stock purchases and usage with journals and/or timing profiles.
 There are two main methods of modelling inventory in your forecast:

 Bulk or batch ordering in advance